pixijs/layout/README.md

 npm i @pixi/layout
 ```

+## !!!
+Important
-Please use v1.x for pixi 7.x
+Please use v1.x for pixi 7.x (https://www.npmjs.com/package/@pixi/layout/v/1.0.0)
-PixiLayout v2.x is to be useed with PixiJS v8
+PixiLayout v2.x is to be used with PixiJS v8

 There is no default export.
 The correct way to import pixi-layout is: